awsdocs/aws-config-developer-guide/doc_source/resource-config-reference.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html)

 \*If you configured AWS Config to record your S3 buckets, and are not receiving configuration change notifications, verify your S3 bucket policies have the required permissions\.
-For more information, see [Troubleshooting for recording S3 buckets](iamrole-permissions.md#troubleshooting-recording-s3-bucket-policy)\.
+For more information, see [Managing Permissions for S3 Bucket Recording](iamrole-permissions.md#troubleshooting-recording-s3-bucket-policy)\.

 ## Amazon Virtual Private Cloud<a name="amazonvirtualprivatecloud"></a>